jeremytammik/tbc/a/2045_dll_paradise.md

 `Length` performs a line integral to compute the curve length, which can be considered exact for all practical purposes.
 Lines and arcs have closed-form expressions for their lengths that are used instead.
 I agree that a user is unlikely to see a noticeable performance difference between the two methods.
-The performance differences are mostly relevant for internal usage, e.g, in graphics functionality.
+The performance differences are mostly relevant for internal usage, e.g., in graphics functionality.

 <center>
 <img src="img/arc_length.png" alt="Arc length" title="Arc length" width="300"/>